davidjarbol/Bachelor-Thesis-Geometry-Cosmology-and-Primordial-Nucleosynthesis/README.md

 - Final Score (Presentation and Report): 9.9/10.

 - Undergraduate Research Scholarship (January 2023 - June 2023) by Banco Santander.
-Academic Excellence Scholarship (University of Granada, Spain)

-◦ Award to the top 100 students across all disciplines at the University of Granada.

-◦ Collaborated with a research group in the Department of Theoretical Physics for six months, during which I developed my Bachelor’s thesis.
+Academic Excellence Scholarship (University of Granada, Spain): Award to the top 100 students across all disciplines at the University of Granada.
+Collaborated with a research group in the Department of Theoretical Physics for six months, during which I developed my Bachelor’s thesis.

 - Language: Mathematica